yearn/yearn-devdocs/docs/getting-started/guides/user-faq.md

   </summary>

 veYFI rewards are variable depending on how much veYFI your wallet holds.
-If you don't have any veYFI then you will only get 10% of the maximum reward amount shown.
+If you don't have veYFI, you will only get 10% of the maximum reward amount shown.
 In the image below, note the range of rewards APY.
-In that case, without any veYFI, a deposit will earn a 1.16% boost, paid in dYFI.
+Without any veYFI, a deposit will earn a 1.16% boost, paid in dYFI.

 ![apy-range](/img/guides/FAQ/boostAPY.png)

-If you don't have veYFI, you can use liquid lockers to deposit and stake your tokens.
+If you don't have veYFI, you can deposit and stake your tokens using liquid lockers.
 By doing this you use the liquid locker's veYFI to boost your deposit.

 Read more about veYFI, boosts, dYFI and liquid lockers on the [veYFI page](/contributing/governance/veYFI-intro)